pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

 1. Enable [New Relic Pro](/docs/new-relic) within the Site Dashboard on Pantheon to ensure you have clear reporting to monitor response times.

    * Set your [apdex](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measuring-user-satisfaction#score) threshold according to your business rules (.5 is the default).
-Be careful not to set this too high otherwise you will not get as many transaction traces in New Relic.
+Be careful not to set this too high, otherwise you will not get as many transaction traces in New Relic.
-   * If you have any transactions that you want to ensure transaction trace is on be sure to set them up as [key transactions](https://docs.newrelic.com/docs/apm/transactions/key-transactions/key-transactions-tracking-important-transactions-or-events).
+   * If you have particular transactions that you want to ensure are traced, set them up as [key transactions](https://docs.newrelic.com/docs/apm/transactions/key-transactions/key-transactions-tracking-important-transactions-or-events).

 2. Select a load testing tool: